shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 The high-level steps covered in the lab are:

-- Explore dashboard of COVID-19 data
+- Explore the dashboard of COVID-19 data
 - Explore the lab scenario
 - Onboard your time series data in the Metrics Advisor
 - Explore anomalies detected in your data
 - Perform root cause analysis
 - Explore anomalies with hard thresholds (optional)

-## Task 3 -  Deploy Azure Cognitive Services Metrics Advisior instance
+## Task 3 -  Deploy Azure Cognitive Services Metrics Advisor instance

-1. Navigate to the Azure portal and click on the menu icon and select **+ Create a resource**
+1. Navigate to the Azure portal and click on the menu icon, and select **+ Create a resource**

    ![](media/menu_icon.png)

-2. In the search bar type **Metrics Advisor** and then select **Create**
+2. In the search bar, type **Metrics Advisor** and then select **Create**

    ![](media/AI-metric-advisor-create.png)